The History Curriculum

 The students will interleave each week between two different content areas.
 One week they will study Anglo Saxon and Norman England, looking at the patterns of change and comparing the two periods.
 At the same time, they will study Medicine through time, where they will focus on a development study about the development of Medicine from 1250 through to the present day.
 They will begin to analyse and explain significance, cause, consequence, similarity, and difference.
 Within this study, there will be focus on WW1 and the impact this had on Medicine.

-Within Year 11, the students will continue to interleave and will study the American West, and Weimar and Nazi Germany.
+Within Year 11, the students will continue to interleave with revision rather than studying the American West due to their 2021 exams, and Weimar and Nazi Germany.
 These will develop their understanding of the key content and their analysis of historical concepts.
 Importantly within the Weimar and Nazi Germany element, we ensure that students are endeavouring to critically evaluate interpretations.

 Key Stage 5

 Paper one is taught concurrently with paper two.
 Paper one focuses on Germany and West Germany from 1918-89 whereby they focus on the changes experienced over time, and use this to interrogate and critically evaluate interpretations.
 Paper two covers the Rise and Fall of Fascist Italy, this is the depth study where students cover the analysis of sources and extended written skills by evaluating the key events.